Pastoral Leadership Development and Clergy Training Workshops

 Many clergy find spiritual formation a major challenge and struggle to engage in disciplines that are spiritually life-giving to ministry.
 This workshop explores spiritual formation practices that work for ministers.

 One or two session workshop.
 Redeveloped in 2013.
-Last updated in 2018 for Renewal Retreat Faciliators’ Training
+Last updated in 2020 for Renewal Retreat Faciliators’ Training.

 Pastoral Review Processes

 Conducting a fair, proactive and formative review is important for both a Pastor and the church.
 This workshop looks at summative and formative review processes.
 One or two session workshop.
 Developed in 2010.
-Updated in 2018 for consultations with churches.
+Updated in 2021 for consultations with churches and organisations.

 Governance in Churches and Organisations

 Providing wise and discerning governance for churches and Christian organisations is an important and commonly misunderstood role.
 This workshop looks at the models of eldership, church boards and councils and the boards of organisations.
 Its looks at contemporary models and examines where they work and don’t work in churches.
 Whole day workshop.
-Last updated in 2016 for 2 Baptist Union of Victoria workshops.
+Last updated in 2021 for eldership workshops with churches and organisations.

 Getting head and heart around bullying in church